adrienpayong/WikiDes-A-Wikipedia-Based-Dataset-for-Generating-Short-Descriptions-from-Paragraphs-PART1-/README.md

 ### Sentiment Analysis in Text Summarization

 The purpose of a conventional and ideal summary is to convey the most important points of a document.
 However, the document's emotional tone, which is essential in datasets like IMDB's movie reviews, may be missing.
 Sentiment analysis is integrated into text summarization models to better capture sentiment.
-Extracting negative, neutral, and positive sentiment polarity from texts is one method of integration that enables us to turn sentiment analysis into a problem of text sentiment classification
+Extracting negative, neutral, and positive sentiment polarity from texts is one method of integration that enables us to turn sentiment analysis into a problem of text sentiment classification.

+- Aspect-based sentiment summarization (ABSA) is another method for integrating sentiment analysis into text summary; it consists of two tasks: aspect identification with mention extraction and sentiment classification.
+- A concept called Aspect-based Opinion Summarization (AOS) was mentioned by [Wu et al.](https://arxiv.org/abs/1511.09128) which performs the same functions as ASBA.
+- [Titov and McDonald](https://aclanthology.org/P08-1036/) proposed a joint model of text and aspect ratings which use the Multi-Aspect Sentiment model (MAS) to form representative aspects as topics and a set of sentiment predictors to illustrate topic-aspect correlations.
+- In another work, [Dhanush et al.](https://www.ijert.org/aspect-based-sentiment-summarization-with-deep-neural-networks) designed an RNN for extracting aspects with contexts in a sentence and a CNN for sentiment classification at the sentence level.
+- [Nishikawa et al.](https://aclanthology.org/P10-2060/) addressed informativeness and readability in restaurant reviews.
+They set up an algorithm to create a summary by choosing and arranging sentences by informativeness and readability scores.
+- Since many texts in WikiDes are neutral due to Wikipedia's neutrality policy, researchers use cumulative distribution and the [Kolmogorov-Smirnov test](https://r-forge.r-project.org/scm/viewvc.php/*checkout*/pkg/literature/1951-jamsta-massey-kolmsmirntest.pdf?root=glogis) to establish whether or not descriptions and paragraphs share a similar sentiment polarity rather than relying on sentiment summarization methods.
+- The Kolmogorov-Smirnov test is not the only approach for comparing distributions across multiple sets; the [chi-squared test](https://floppybunny.org/robin/web/virtualclassroom/stats/basics/articles/chi_square/chi_square_review_plackett_1983.pdf), the [Mann-Whitney U test](https://onlinelibrary.wiley.com/doi/abs/10.1002/9780470479216.corpsy0524), and the Fisher's z-test are other valid alternatives.

+## Data creation